composewell/streaming-benchmarks/README.md

 [streamly](https://github.com/composewell/streamly)
 with lists using a one million element stream.
 For brevity only those operations where the performance of the two packages differ by more than 10% are shown in the table below.
+The last column shows how many times slower list is compared to streamly.

 | Benchmark           | streamly(μs) |  list(μs)  | list/streamly |
 | ------------------- | ------------ | ---------- | ------------- |